-Minimalism and Creating Your Dream Van Conversion Life
+Minimalist Van Life: Creating Your Dream Van Conversion

 Even though a bus or a van conversion isn’t a house, in a traditional sense, it’s still a cozy home.
+Some people have lived in their vans for years, gaining invaluable experience.
 It’s small and always moving, but it allows you to ride in the slipstream of life – and it’s the most exhilarating experience you’ll ever have.
+Some van or bus models, like the Mercedes Metris, have been around for decades, highlighting their reliability.

 The Price of Freedom